bigideaafrica/polariscloud/README.md

 2. **Port Forwarding Through a Router:**
    - **Access Router Settings:**
-     - Log into your router’s administration panel (usually accessed via a web browser at an address like `192.168.1.1`).
+     - Log into your router's administration panel (usually accessed via a web browser at an address like `192.168.1.1`).
    - **Configure Port Forwarding:**
      1. Locate the port forwarding section.
-     2. Add a new port forwarding rule to forward external traffic to your compute node’s internal IP:
+     2. Add new port forwarding rules to forward external traffic to your compute node's internal IP:
-        - **External Port:** e.g., 22 for SSH or a custom port as required by Polaris.
-        - **Internal IP Address:** The local IP of your compute node.
-        - **Internal Port:** The port on which your service is running (e.g., 22 for SSH).
+        - Forward the API port (e.g., 8000)
+        - Forward the SSH port range (e.g., 11000-11002)
    - **Save and Apply:** Save changes and restart the router if necessary.
    - **Determine Your Public IP:** Find your router's public IP by checking the router status page or using a service like [WhatIsMyIP.com](https://www.whatismyip.com/).

 3. **Dynamic DNS (if you have a dynamic public IP):**
    - **Set Up Dynamic DNS:** If your ISP assigns a dynamic public IP, use a Dynamic DNS service (like No-IP, DynDNS, etc.) to associate a domain name with your changing IP.
    - **Configure Your Router or Client:**
      - Many routers support Dynamic DNS configuration directly.
-Input your Dynamic DNS credentials into the router’s DDNS settings.
+Input your Dynamic DNS credentials into the router's DDNS settings.
      - Alternatively, run a Dynamic DNS client on your compute node to update the DNS record whenever your IP changes.

 #### C. Verify Public Accessibility